oracle/rwloadsim/doc/SCALAR.md

 Some example variable declarations:
 ```
 integer abracadbra := 27, b; $useroption:abracadabra
-# declare two integers, the first will be initialiazed and its value
+# declare two integers, the first will be initialized and its value
 # can be overwritten by the user using a --abracadabra option.

 double threads sum total:=0;